 “We didn’t want to be looked down upon,” says Kory.
 “We just didn’t need the negativity associated around trying to break away from the norm, which is commonplace where we’re from.”

-That feeling – the one that others around you won’t support your ideas or approve of you carving your own path – is not fiction.
+That feeling – the one that others around you won’t support your unusual business ideas or approve of turning your hobby into a business – is not fiction.
 It’s reality.
 And entrepreneurs experience it all the time.

 When Brian Chesky, Joe Gebbia, and Nathan Blecharczyk first began pitching the idea of Airbnb to investors, they were laughed out of the room.
 “Everyone thought that they were completely crazy; no one thought this was a good idea,” says Leigh Gallagher, author of The Airbnb Story.